psparthiban21/psparthiban21/README.md

 - Built CI/CD pipelines using AWS CodePipeline to enable seamless software delivery.
 - Collaborated with design, engineering, and service excellence teams to establish automation standards and drive automation initiatives within Reliability Engineering domains.
 - Collaborated with stakeholders across product, development, application, and infrastructure teams to develop strategies for smooth change management, release deployments, and rollback procedures.
-- Evaluated the full stack of services before and after production releases to prevent, identify, and resolve problems that impact service availability.
+- Evaluated the full stack of services before and after production releases to prevent, identify, and resolve service availability problems.
 - Developed the ability to drive change to identifiable assets with minimal impact on service and supported core enterprise change processes.
 - Managed Oracle Linux and Red Hat virtual servers using Ansible and Git.
 - Participated in the SDLC for numerous web applications, supporting QA, staging, production, and DR environments.